-Comprehensive examination: All biology course majors must satisfy the general College requirement of passing a comprehensive examination given by the major department.
+Comprehensive examination: All biology course majors must satisfy the College requirement of passing a comprehensive examination given by the major department.
 In biology, this comprehensive examination is the lecture series BIOL 097, Themes in Biology.
-BIOL 097 is offered only in the fall semester and is usually taken by students during the fall of their senior year.
+BIOL 097 is offered only in the spring semester and is usually taken by students during the spring of their senior year.
 This course features a series of visiting speakers who give presentations connected by an overarching theme that can be addressed from all areas of biology.
 It enables faculty and students to interact on an intellectually challenging project, allows students to think about a topic from a variety of levels of biological organization and gives students the opportunity to meet and interact with a variety of distinguished biologists.

 - Biology majors are required to take BIOL 097.
-BIOL 097 is a C/NC course.
 BIOL 097 counts as one of the eight credits required for a major in biology.

-- Evaluation of a student’s performance for this comprehensive examination will be Pass/No Pass and will be based on the questions prepared by each individual and team for each lecture, participation in discussions, hosting a guest speaker and the final presentation.
-For students enrolled in BIOL 097 for credit, Pass/No Pass on the comprehensive exam will be translated into Credit/No Credit for purposes of earning credit.
+- Evaluation of a student’s performance for this comprehensive examination will be graded and will be based on the questions prepared by each individual and team for each lecture, participation in discussions, hosting a guest speaker and the final presentation.

 - If a student is given permission by the College to be away from campus during the spring semester of the senior year, the Biology Department faculty may give permission to the student to write a senior paper and enroll in BIOL 095, a Senior Project, to satisfy the College requirement of a comprehensive examination.
 Alternatively, the student may be given permission by the chair of the Biology Department to enroll in Themes in Biology during the junior year if the student has planned in advance to be away during the spring semester of the senior year.